 Winter is lingering over here in Massachusetts, and even though this past Saturday was grey, grim and wet, this did not deter a few of us to go out and track the wildlife of our very urban neighborhood.
 And what did we catch?
 No less than coyotes, foxes and more…

 I went out just a mere fifteen minutes away from my home in Somerville and joined a naturalist walk paired with a tracking learning session in a local small reservation and organized by the Friends of Alewife Reservation (FAR).
-Of all places the Alewife Reservation is located right next to a busy highway, our famous Route 2.
-Still you would not suspect that there, hidden in the middle of giants reeds, lies a little trail –called the North trail– a little piece of wildlife used by local coyotes, foxes, dears, rabbits.
+Of all places, the Alewife Reservation is located right next to a busy highway, our famous Route 2.
+Still, you would not suspect that there, hidden in the middle of giants reeds, lies a little trail –called the North trail– a little piece of wildlife used by local coyotes, foxes, deer, rabbits.
 How do I know that?
 We got to see their tracks and scats! (which we remind you was the whole point of the walk).

 What else did we see?
 Well as the avid birder that I am, I never get out without being distracted by the chatters of birds, the flickering of their wings.
 I could hear blue jays and I was happy to see house finches, a female cardinal, a couple of downy woodpeckers, few crows mobbing a red-tail hawk, and your usual common crows and house sparrows.

 David Brown, our naturalist and tracking expert, has been leading those tours for the FAR organization for a while now.
 As well as he has conducted a few of the recent wildlife surveys of the area, and reported at earlier times the presence of beavers, otters, minks and so much more.